 JON RONSON (1967-)

 Documentary filmmaker, journalist and broadcaster from leafy Lisvane.
-Wearing his Welsh/Jewish origins lightly, he is his own central character, a faux naïf bemused by a crazy world of fools and charlatans.
+Wearing his Welsh/Jewish origins lightly, he makes himself his own central character, a faux naïf bemused by a crazy world of fools and charlatans, and has become particularly renowned for his examinations of the 21st century’s ugly online world of internet shaming, twitter feuds, Instagram whoring and sociopathic trolls.

 ROGER ROYLE (1939-)